dandarvill/DigitalAqusitionUltrasound/README.md

 # DigitalAqusitionUltrasound
-Repository of all code used for the "Digital Aquisition of Ultrasonic Signals" Masters Thesis.
+Repository showing examples of code used for the "Digital Aquisition of Ultrasonic Signals" Masters Thesis.
+Entire backlog of code used for the project is avalibale on request.